 Sometimes we make design and decorating decisions that we end up regretting.
 Take the chocolate brown leather ottoman I purchased for my family room 5 years ago.
-First of all, I’m usually not a fan of leather because I find it cold in the winter and sticky in the summer.
-Secondly, the color seemed a bit dark for my style.
+First off, I’m usually not a fan of leather because I find it cold in the winter and sticky in the summer.
+Secondly, the colour seemed a bit dark for my style.
 However, I thought it would be durable and it was a bargain.

-In contrast, one of the best purchases I made several years ago was an upholstered headboard (inspired by the PB Jameson) for our bedroom.
-I had it custom made by a mattress maker who charged me less than what it would’ve cost to make my own.
-The piping detail was something I didn’t think I could get right on my own and I wanted something solid that would last.
+In contrast, one of the best purchases I made several years ago was an upholstered headboard (inspired by the Pottery Barn Jameson shown below) for our bedroom.
+I had it custom made by a mattress constructor who charged me less than what it would’ve cost to make my own.
+The piping detail was something I didn’t think I could get right on my own, and I wanted something solid that would last.
 It was one of those no-brainer purchases!

-Upholstered headboards add softness and warmth to a room that you can’t get with wood.
+Upholstered headboards add softness, coziness and warmth to a room that you simply can’t get with wood.
 I like to read in bed, so it’s definitely the best option for me.
-I also love the fact that the options for shape, fabric, size and detailing are unlimited.
-The best part is they’re fairly easy to construct for the DIY-er and can be changed up down the road.
+If you’re a TV-watcher, it’s also a great choice.

 If you’re considering an upholstered headboard for yourself, or if you already have one and want to change it up a bit, here are some options that I definitely think are good decorating decisions.